David Oduro

-David Oduro (born 12 June 2006) is a Ghanaian professional footballer who plays as a left-back for Segunda Federación club Barcelona Atlètic.
+David Oduro (born 12 June 2006) is a Ghanaian professional footballer who plays as a left-back for club Annecy and the Ghana national team.

 Club career

 Accra Lions

-Oduro was part of the Accra Lions youth development programme until he reached the first team during the 2022–23 season.
+Born in Accra, Ghana, Oduro joined the youth setup of Accra Lions from Desideros Football Academy in 2021.
+On 20 November 2022, he made his senior debut for the club in the Ghana Premier League against King Faisal.
+He came off the bench in a 2–1 away defeat.

 Barcelona

-On 30 August 2024, FC Barcelona announced the signing of Oduro from Accra Lions FC on a three-year contract, becoming the first Ghanaian to sign with the Spanish giants.
-He was assigned to FC Barcelona Atlètic, Barcelona's reserve team, for the 2024–25 season.
-On 6 November, he made his debut against Real Sociedad B.
+On 30 August 2024, FC Barcelona announced the signing of Oduro on a three-year contract, becoming the first Ghanaian to sign with the Spanish giants.
+He was assigned to the reserves in the third-tier.
+The following 6 November, he made his debut against Real Sociedad B in the Primera Federación, replacing Alexis Olmedo at half-time for a 1–1 draw.